MrYsLab/python_banyan/docs/example11.md

 # GPIO Control

-In this section, we will look at a simple example illustrating GPIO control of a Raspberry Pi using Python Banyan.
+This section will look at a simple example illustrating GPIO control of a Raspberry Pi using Python Banyan.

 The problem we will solve is this: